-populations and price indexes to project future spending in these areas (Box 1 also spells out our approaches for health and these other programs in more detail).
-In this way, we can see whether these programs offset, or exacerbate, any fiscal challenge presented by healthcare.
+on the other.
+We then apply a common index of service intensity, similar to that in healthcare (Box 1 spells out our approaches in more detail).
+As a result, we can see whether education offsets, or exacerbates, any fiscal challenge presented by healthcare.

-Nova Scotia's Outlook: Trends and Implicit Liability
+Prince Edward Island's Outlook: Trends and Implicit Liability

-Our projections show Nova Scotia's healthcare spending rising from 10.2 percent of provincial GDP this year to 16.5 percent in 2035 and to 22.9 percent in 2064.
+Our projections show Prince Edward Island's healthcare spending rising from 10.8 percent of provincial GDP this year to 16.1 percent in 2035 and to 20 percent in 2064.
 Taking account of other demographically sensitive programs does not change the prospect of fiscal stress.
-Provincial spending on child and family programs is not large enough to affect the results materially.

-While smaller numbers of students will dampen growth in education spending in the next decade, we project a later slight rebound.
-As a result, the GDP share of all these programs rises from 18.6 percent to 33.6 percent over the next half-century (Figure 2).
-For the province to meet these demands from its own revenue sources would require an increase of more than 70 percent in the tax bite taken from Nova Scotians' incomes.
+Although the pressure of student numbers alone on education spending is not large, education is like healthcare in being labour intensive, so increases in service intensity raise its share of provincial GDP.
+As a result, the GDP share of education and healthcare together rises from 20 percent to 31.7 percent over the next half-century (Figure 2).